How to Use Oxygen Bleach for Laundry and Stain Removal

 Oxygen bleach does not disinfect fabrics of viruses and bacteria.
 Choose another method for disinfecting laundry, if needed.

 Oxygen bleach solutions work well to remove stains from carpet and upholstery.
-Mix a solution and blot onto the stained area, trying not to over wet the surface.
-Allow the solution to work for at least 30 minutes and then blot away the excess soil with a clean white paper towel or cloth.
+Mix a solution of oxygen bleach and water following package directions and blot onto the stained area, trying not to oversaturate the surface.
+Allow the solution to work for at least 30 minutes, and then blot away the excess moisture with a clean white paper towel or cloth.
 Repeat as necessary.

-Oxygen bleach can also be used to clean grout between tile, shower walls, brick and exterior siding, ceramic and granite countertops, plastic furniture and sports equipment.
+Oxygen bleach can also be used to clean grout between tiles, shower walls, brick and exterior siding, ceramic and granite countertops, and plastic furniture.

 Different brands of oxygen bleach may contain sodium perborate, sodium percarbonate, or hydrogen peroxide as ingredients.
 Some formulas also contain other ingredients such as dyes, fragrances, or anti-caking products.
 When the dry bleach powder is introduced to water, the main chemical component oxidizes to help remove soil and stains and to cut through residual detergent and fabric softener build-up that stiffens fabrics and dulls color.